kvirc/kvirc-scripts/monster-slap/README.md

 * Since version 2.0.1 it was rewritten using `switch()` and added ability to slap any nick also added script share switch to share a link with other KVIrc users.

+* Since version 2.0.5 another 2 arrays have been added:
+1) *Fictional Characters* that turn up to and make target nick to funny, surprising  and unexpected things.
+2) Target nick also performs random actions against random things.

 Currently you can use the slap alias on its own without needing to use reslap.
 This is why it is provided as a separate file to give you the choice.